Ailsadm/review-site/README.md

 ## Contributing

-Contributions are welcome!
+Contributors are welcomed!
 If you'd like to contribute to this project, please follow these steps:
 Fork the repository
 Create a branch: git checkout -b feature/new-feature Make your changes and commit them: git commit -m 'Add new feature'